JesusGPriego/Spring-Learning/README.md

 * And a custom annotation: @PostalCode

 Additionally to this, I've learnt how to create custom exception errors messages to show in the forms.

+# DataAccessWithHibernate

+In this lesson, I've learnt how to access data with Hibernate framework.
+I've leaernt:

+* Hibernate configuration using xml file.
+* Mapping with annotations.
+* Select, update and delete querys (OOP and HQL)